Cathodi-Clamp Models

 The Cathodi-Clamp® is used to attach sacrificial anodes to buried iron water mains:

-• Available in four sizes to fit iron water main pipe up to 24 inches in diameter
+- Available in four sizes to fit iron water main pipe up to 24 inches in diameter and as small as 3.5 inches.

 What's Your biggest Cost to Repair a Main Break?